Integrate a Bot with an Identity Provider

 This sequence diagram describes the flow of requests between the various components.

-Create Authorization Server
+## Create Authorization Server <a href="#create-authorization-server" id="create-authorization-server"></a>

 We will be using the BDK for this example, so generate a scaffold project using the Bot Generator by following these instructions.
 We will also be using the Spring Boot integration so ensure that is selected at the framework question in the generator.

-Once you have your project, we will first add web capability by changing spring-boot-starter to spring-boot-starter-web, then adding com.auth0:java-jwt for minting tokens.
+Once you have your project, we will first add web capability by changing `spring-boot-starter` to `spring-boot-starter-web`, then adding `com.auth0:java-jwt` for minting tokens.

 <dependencies>